BAPTISM OF OUR LORD – 2022

 The baptism of Jesus was a turning point in Jesus’ life.
 The gospel writers point to this event as the official beginning of Jesus’ earthly ministry and an opportunity for God to give evidence that he was the Messiah.
 What is it that we should learn from this event?

 This level of obedience was not a new thing for Jesus.
 As Luke tells us, he was around 30 years old when this event occurred.
 That means that Jesus had been living for 30 years in absolute obedience to his Father!
-Luke chapter 2 gives us the only information that we have about that 30-year period—the time between his birth and the beginning of his ministry.
-When he was twelve, his parents lost him on a visit to Jerusalem.
+The second chapter of Luke’s gospel gives us the only information that we have about that 30-year period—the time between his birth and the beginning of his ministry: When he was twelve, his parents lost him on a visit to Jerusalem.
 When they realized that Jesus was not with them, they went back to look for him.
 They found him in the temple, sitting with the teachers of the law and asking them questions.
-When his parents complained that they were very worried, Jesus replied, “Didn’t you know I had to be in my Father’s house?”
+When his parents complained that they were very worried, Jesus replied, “Did you not know that I had to be in my Father’s house?”
 Of course, he was doing God’s will by studying God’s Word.

 Immediately after this account, Luke basically sums up Jesus’ life until the time of his baptism, thus: “Then he went down to Nazareth with them and was obedient to [his parents].
 But his mother treasured all these things in her heart.
 And Jesus grew in wisdom and stature, and in favor with God and men.”
 (Luke 2:51-52)